-Late Work Penalty
+Late Work

 Students are responsible for completing and turning in assigned work at the beginning of all classes each day.
-If a student comes to school late, he is still responsible for turning in all work that is due on that day for each class.
+If a student comes to school late, he is still responsible for turning in all work for each class that is due on that day.
 If a student needs to leave early, he should turn in previously assigned work in classes that will be missed either to the teacher(s) or to the office.

-If a student fails to turn in work on the due date for any reason other than an excused absence or an emergency, he/she should make it up no later than the following day, with an automatic one letter grade penalty.
-If it is not turned in on the second day after it is due, partial credit will be awarded at the teacher's discretion.
+If a student fails to turn in work on the due date for any reason other than an absence, he should make it up no later than the following Lower Campus day or Upper Campus class session, with a 10% or one letter grade penalty.
+If it is not turned in on the second day or class session after it is due, the grade can be reduced to 50%.
+After that day or class session, teachers have discretion whether to accept the work.